Who we are

 Professor James Logan (Project Lead)

-Professor James Logan is the Director of ARCTEC and Head of the Department of Disease Control at the London School of Hygiene & Tropical Medicine.
+Professor James Logan is the CEO of Arctech Innovation and a Professor at the London School of Hygiene & Tropical Medicine.

 James is the Principal Investigator of a large research portfolio investigating chemical ecology approaches for the surveillance and control of diseases.
 This includes using sensors, insects and other animals as biosensors for the identification of VOCs that can be used as diagnostic markers for disease, or as attractants and repellents for arthropods that transmit pathogens of medical importance, including malaria, Zika, dengue, trachoma, and Lyme disease.